• Skip to main content

 Piping Bags - When decorating cookies, you'll need to use multiple piping bags if you're working with multiple colours.
 These are disposable piping bags but you can also build up a collection of reusable piping bags over time as I have done.

 You can also make your own small piping bag cornets out of parchment paper or use Ziplock bags.
-Add the icing into the bag, close it, and snip a very small piece off of the corner of the bag and you're ready to go!
+Add the icing into the piping bag, close it, and snip a very small piece off of the corner of the bag and you're ready to go!

 Outlining and Flooding